Skip to Content

 Sea turtles are living representatives of reptiles that have existed on Earth and traveled in the sea for millions of years.
 They link marine ecosystems and help maintain health in the coral reefs and seagrass beds.

 This turtle comes in a variety of sizes and colors.
-But the one thing they have in common is the reason for their endangered status.
+However, the one thing they have in common is the reason for their endangered status.
 Besides accidental capture in longlines, traps, shrimp trawls, gill nets, and dredges, a threatened nesting habitat is a primary threat.

 See Related: Different Types of Turtles